 - full name of each of the board of directors.

-KYC has been around a long time and a lot of research has been done on ways to improve the process.
+KYC has been around for a long time, and much research has been done on improving the process.
 Currently:

-- 6/10 senior salespeople in banking spend 1.5 days a week on onboarding new clients.
+- 6/10 senior salespeople in banking spend 1.5 days a week onboarding new clients.

 - 50% of financial institutions use an average of 4 identifiers in their KYC onboarding.

-- 57% of respondents agree that reliability of reference data is a challenge.
+- 57% of respondents agree that the reliability of reference data is challenging.

 - 55% of respondents agree that the resourcing of onboarding is a challenge.

-- 55% of respondents agree that lengthy processes mean risk of business loss.
+- 55% of respondents agree that lengthy processes mean a risk of business loss.

 - 61% of respondents agree that digital technology will further complicate the process.

-The burden continues past the onboarding stage as organisations must keep client data up-to-date through regular verification of business information and changes to ownership structures.
+The burden continues past the onboarding stage as organizations must keep client data up-to-date by regularly verifying business information and changes to ownership structures.
 What if this could all be done through an open system?
 What if you only needed to check one place to verify all the client information needed for onboarding?

 This is where LEIs come in.

 Adopting LEIs for each client transaction can save time, gain transparency and streamline onboarding.
-This is because the LEI database is open, up-to-date and contains all the information needed to identify an organisation.
+The LEI database is open, up-to-date, and contains all the information needed to identify an organization.

-Financial institutions can move away from verification of several pieces of data into verification of a single piece of data for an organisation, the LEI.
-McKinsey published report show that the banking industry could save between US $2-4 billion in client onboarding, we’ve covered this report in more detail here.
+Financial institutions can move away from the verification of several pieces of data into the verification of a single piece of data for an organization, the LEI.
+McKinsey reported that the banking industry could save US $2-4 billion in client onboarding.
+We’ve covered this report in more detail here.